VinayPatelGitHub/GymTracker/README.md

 By finding examples to learn from I should be able to improve productivity.
 This will be especially effective in initially connecting the user interface and database to the business layer.
 Once a process is achieved replicating this for different functions should be less challenging.

 ### Sprint 2
+I aimed to have all the basic crude opperations working in the user interface.
+This was acheived.
+Looking ahead I need to test all functionality already created, I can then continue to improve funcionality and work on the layout, testing as i go.
 #### Sprint Goals
 - [x] complete user Story 0.2
 - [x] complete user Story 0.3